REX2626/Astro-Attack/README.md

 Improve player minimap arrow

 ### a1.4.0 (gameplay loop - difficulty, missions and saving)
+Enemy Levels:
+    enemies have specific levels
+    harder enemy levels get spawned in based on different factors (score, time played, distance from origin etc) easy levels mean they will do less damage and motherships will not spawn difficult enemies motherships only spawn missiles for higher levels when difficulty increases, stations spawn motherships of higher levels which spawn difficult enemies on low difficulty you can get patrols of easy enemies far from stations

 Enemies become more difficult

 Missions (stations will give a reward for completing a mission)